 Step 3: Eliminate MARCoNS

 MARCoNS stands for Multiple Antibiotic Resistant Coagulase Negative Staphylococcus.
 It colonizes the deep nasal aerobic spaces of the majority of people with CIRS.
 This bacteria forms biofilms and releases biotoxins that can cleave MSH (melanocyte stimulating hormone), an anti-inflammatory neuropeptide.
-The treatment for MARCoNS is the use of a compounded EDTA/colloidal silver nasal spray.
-The most frequently prescribed dose is an EDTA 0.5%/Colloidal Silver 25ppm combination with MucoLox.
-If the EDTA/colloidal silver spray is ineffective, a compounded BEG Nasal Spray (bactroban, EDTA, and gentamicin) is prescribed.
+The treatment for MARCoNS is the use of EDTA nasal spray with hydrosol silver (a non-prescription dietary supplement).
+The most frequently prescribed dose is an EDTA 0.5% with a 23ppm silver.
+If the EDTA and hydrosol silver is ineffective, a compounded BEG Nasal Spray (bactroban, EDTA, and gentamicin) is prescribed.

 Step 4: Correcting Antigliadin Antibodies (Eliminate Gluten)